 - Weight: Strip + Sealant = 125 grams

-Comparing the tubeless set up to the butyl inner tube, the difference is big, at 55 psi you're already losing 2.5 watts per tire, dropping pressure to 15 psi results in a 7.7 watt per tire advantage for the tubeless set up.
-That's more than 15 watts extra rolling resistance for a pair of tires!
+When we compare the tubeless set up to the butyl inner tube, the difference is significant, at 55 psi / 3.8 bars you're already losing 2.5 watts per tire.
+Lowering the air pressure to 15 psi / 1.0 bars results in a 7.7 watts per tire advantage for the tubeless set up.
+That's more than 15 watts of additional rolling resistance for a pair of tires!

 |Tubeless||Latex Tube||Butyl Tube|